 - 1. The Division of Agriculture and Forest Resources

 - a.
 Agriculture

 - b.
+Agribusiness and Agricultural Economics

+- c.
+Agricultural Education

+- d.
+Agriscience and Environmental Systems

+- e.
 Biological and Agricultural Engineering

-- c.
+- f.
 Forestry and/or Wildlife Management

-- d.
+- g.
 Family and Consumer Sciences

 - 2. The Division of Business Administration

 - a.
 Business Administration

 - b.
 Economics

 - c.
 Information Technology

 - 3. The Division of Health, Physical Education, and Recreation

 - a.
 Physical Education

 - b.
 Recreation

 - 4. The Division of the Humanities

 - a.
 Art

 - b.
+Communication/Theatre

+c.
 English

-- c.
+- d.
 Foreign Language

-- d.
-Journalism
+e.
+Journalism/Mass Communication

 - e.
+Journalism/Mass Communication f.
 Liberal Arts

-- f.
+- a.
 Music

-- g.
-Communication/Theatre

 - 5. The Division of Nursing

 - a.
 Nursing

 - 6. The Division of Science and Mathematics

 - a.
 Allied Health

-- b.
-Biology

-- c.
-Chemistry

-- d.
-Computer Science

-- e.
-Mathematics

-- f.
-Pharmacy

-- g.
-Physics

-- 7. The Division of Social Science